KendalCoder/edge_resource_analysis/simulation/kubernetes/README.md

 How to Use:

-1. Ensure you have one or more log CSVs from tensorboard_to_csv.py.
+1. Ensure you have one or more log CSVs from CSVexport.py.

-2. Define your list of scheduler names (e.g., ["WaggleScheduler", "FairScheduler"]).
+2. Define your schedulers name in ipynb for the filename ["WaggleScheduler", "FairScheduler"] or in visualization.py .

 #### Go to